-According to the American Community Survey 2009 - 2013, the Area Median Income (AMI) in Cache County was \$49,506, and in Nibley, \$64,613.
+According to the American Community Survey 2009 - 2013, the median household income in Cache County was \$49,506, and in Nibley, \$64,613.
 The median income is the dollar amount where half the area population earns more and half earns less.
-As shown in Figure 2, the AMI in Nibley City is higher than both the county and state medians.
+As shown in Figure 2, the median household income in Nibley City is higher than both the county and state medians.